mrjxtr/Data_Extractor_LLM_Parser_Project/README.md

 ## Project Summary 📝

-The **Clinical Trial Data Extractor with LLM Parsing** project scrapes clinical trial data from a specified website, processes it using a Large Language Model (LLM) via the OpenRouter API, and exports the results to a CSV file.
+The **Clinical Trial Data Extractor with LLM Parsing** project scrapes clinical trial data from a specified website (which will remain unnamed), processes it using a Large Language Model (LLM) via the OpenRouter API, and exports the results to a CSV file.
 This tool is designed for researchers, providing a streamlined and customizable solution for extracting and analyzing clinical trial data.

 <br />